samuelbulman/strava/README.md

 All calls to the Strava API require an `access_token` that defines the athlete and application making the API call.
 Registered Strava athletes can obtain an `access_token` by creating a Strava application [here](https://www.strava.com/settings/api).
 To learn about Stravas API, creating a Strava App, authenticating with OAuth 2.0, etc. please reference the [Strava Developer Docs](https://developers.strava.com/docs/getting-started/)

 ### Storage
 This project was designed to leverage Postgres and Google Sheets as storage solutions.
-You will ideally have access to a user that has write privilegs in a Postgres db instance.
-If you do not, please contribute/request a new db module to work with.
+You will ideally have access to a user that has write privilegs in a Postgres db instance, but feel free to fork and start tailoring this to whatever you have at your personal disposal!

 ### Packages
 This project leverages third party Python packages.
 To prime your local environment _after_ cloning a local copy of this repository, it is recommended to create a virtual environment, activate it, and install package dependencies: